 Councillors are the 'first mile' of democracy.
 They are truly grounded; they engage with citizens on a daily basis and experience the same quality of life.
 Citizens go to councillors for not just civic matters but many things beyond their job description.
-They are key to our sustainable urban future.
 Empowering councillors with the knowledge, and tools in a sustained manner is critical to fixing our cities, and to fight the toughest global challenges coming our way.
 A well-designed 'City Leaders Programme' can infuse new energy into our cities in many ways.